How to Migrate to the New Software – Get a Process in Place

 In Part 3, we will discuss how to migrate your mid size law firm to the new software as smoothly and efficiently as possible.
 Change is hard, but if you plan well and select appropriate assistance, you can get there without much disruption.
 Read on…

 Onboarding and Data Migration Is Critical

 Just when you think you’ve found the best solution for you, in terms of features and functionality, you still have more work to do.
-The ultimate question: how do I migrate from my current software to the new software?
+The ultimate question: how do I migrate from my current law firm software to the new law firm software?
 Who is going to help me?
 How do I know they know how to do it?

 We spoke to the law office administrator for a 35 lawyer firm and she told us that their migration to a new software went pretty smoothly – they were going from one boutique software to another.
 It took about three weeks of on-premise work from the new software company’s representatives.
 All for the low, low cost of $89,000.
 They still can’t get some of the reporting they were promised three years ago when the migration happened.
 And they pay about $28,000/year for the privilege.
 Still, the administrator is pretty happy with the software.
 She manually creates the reports that the software still can’t do.
 She either doesn’t realize that there are solutions to her issues out there or, the heavy lifting involved in getting them to a better solution than where they are is now known to be expensive, time sucking and an overall burden – why would she opt to do it again, a mere three years later?